Costco set to administer COVID-19 vaccines in LA County and Inland Empire

 California DMV sends woman Real ID card with photo of her wearing mask

-Nationwide, the icy blast across much of the U.S. injected more confusion and frustration into the nation's COVID-19 vaccination drive Wednesday just when it was gathering speed, snarling vaccine deliveries and forcing the cancellation of countless shots around the country.
+Nationwide, the icy blast across much of the U.S. injected more confusion and frustration into the nation's COVID-19 vaccination drive this week just when it was gathering speed, snarling vaccine deliveries and forcing the cancellation of countless shots around the country.

 The U.S. is vaccinating an average of 1.7 million Americans per day against COVID-19, up from under 1 million a month ago.
 New figures from the White House show a steady increase in the pace of vaccinations over President Joe Biden's first month in office.